tiansiyuan/kubeflow-docs/docs/user-guide/mlflow.rst

     mc alias set <alias> http://`juju status --format yaml | yq .applications.minio.units.minio/*.address`:9000 $AWS_ACCESS_KEY_ID $AWS_SECRET_ACCESS_KEY

-List content in the default Mlflow bucket, this will show the files recorded by your MLflow run done in the previous section.
+* List content in the default Mlflow bucket.
+This will show the files recorded by your MLflow run done in the previous section.

 .. code-block:: shell

     mc ls <alias>/mlflow

-Read the content of a specific file stored in MLFlow during a run.
+* Read the content of a specific file stored in MLFlow during a run.

 .. code-block:: shell